How does the personal representative (executor) deal with the income tax and capital gains tax affairs of the deceased?

 HMRC will send a letter to the personal representative or – if not known – the last known address of the deceased.
-The letter should explain the process of reconciling the tax affairs of the deceased up to the date of death and that a P800 tax calculation (or Simple Assessment) will be sent, once HMRC have received the final income and tax information from the pension providers, employers, Department for Work and Pensions (DWP), etc. The personal representative should advise HMRC of any savings or property income or capital gains.
+The letter should explain the process of reconciling the tax affairs of the deceased up to the date of death and that a P800 tax calculation (or a Simple Assessment) will be sent, once HMRC have received the final income and tax information from the pension providers, employers, Department for Work and Pensions (DWP), etc. The personal representative should advise HMRC of any savings or property income or capital gains.

 Be aware that the deceased may have more than one tax year to be reconciled, especially if they had been ill and had neglected their tax affairs for some time.

 A full personal allowance is available for the tax year of the death to set against income arising before the date of death.
 If the deceased had earnings or pensions that were taxed under Pay As You Earn (PAYE), it is likely that they will have paid too much tax in the tax year of their death.
 This is because under PAYE, you are only given part of your tax-free personal allowance each month as the system assumes that you will be paying tax evenly across the entire year.
 When HMRC issue the P800 tax calculation (or Simple Assessment), it will show any refund due.
 More rarely, there is an underpayment that will need to be paid out of the deceased’s estate.